preston-thomas/nfl_advanced_statistics/README.md

 *  psycopg2 Python package for SQL connection, pandas for data manipulation

 # Run Instructions
+**FAIR WARNING**: The current SQL script that creates the database and loads the initial data into the tables is massive.
+This might lead to performance issues when initially creating the database, depending on your hardware & database manager.
+I will try to come up with a way to split this into a few digestible SQL scripts, rather than one huge one.
-* You will need to download the database dump located in the sql directory and run it in your local database manager
+* You will need to download the database dump located in the SQL directory and run it in your local database manager
 * You will then need to establish a connection to your local PostgreSQL database, using the connection string, which is found at the top of the data_ingestion.py file
 * More TBD...